gatsinski/catalogue/README.md

-# django-starter
+# Catalogue
-A simple and easy to use Django starter.
+Simple web application to keep track of owned games, books and other digital content.